We offer individual and group online workshops for students grades 3 through high school.

 The online workshops consist of four one-hour sessions with additional activities between each session.
-In-house workshops are three hour sessions on four consecutive Saturdays.

-The teacher will be available for questions via Basecamp between sessions.
+I will be available for questions via Basecamp between sessions.

 Many of the math concepts that the students are learning in school are reinforced in the classes along with history and social studies.
 The best part is that the students are having fun at the same time!